 FOREIGN CVD AND SUBSIDY INVESTIGATIONS OF U.S. EXPORTS

-In 2017, USTR and Commerce helped to defend U.S. commercial interests in CVD investigations by China that involved exports of products from the United States.
+In 2018, USTR and Commerce helped to defend U.S. commercial interests in CVD investigations that involved exports of products from the United States.

-CVD Investigation of U.S. Dried Distillery Grains (with or without solubles)
+CVD Investigation of U.S. Ethanol - Peru